hackerlank/irccli/README.md

 Simply run `./configure` and then `make`.

 ## Todo
-- Handle and process user sent messages
+- Parse and handle user sent messages
  - Add alias functions the user can type (e.g., /join instead of JOIN)
-- Clean up output (using the regular expressions); process what the server sends
- - Manually loop through the characters in the input read from the socket and split it up by newlines to handle each line separately
+- Better parse messages received from irc server (i.e., output from commands like PART)